yannprogit/SongoMondage/README.md

 - else : ./start.sh
 - You can stop the web site with stop.bat or stop.sh

+if you want to start only api : execute python app.py

 ```

 ### Compiles and hot-reloads for development